 What Tests Are Performed by HVAC Professionals During an AC Unit Tune-Up?

-During an AC unit tune-up, HVAC professionals typically perform several tests to ensure the optimal functioning of the system.
-These tests may include:
+During an AC unit tune-up, HVAC professionals typically perform several tasks and tests to ensure the optimal functioning of the system.
+These tasks may include:

 - They will calibrate your thermostat to verify it is reading the correct temperature.